toshtosh08/chatbot/README.md

 "# chatbot"
-# add you API token in "your API key"
+# add you OPEN API token in "your API key"